dwarvesf/WeAreHiring/open-positions/full-stack-engineer.md

 featured: true
 ---

-## We are looking for a full-time contractor to take part in a fast growing web 3 project.
+## We are hiring Full-Stack Engineers
-This role offers flexibility, remote, independent work opportunities.
+This role offers flexibility, remote work, and the chance to build meaningful solutions alongside a talented team.

 > **🤘 <a href="mailto:spawn@d.foundation">Apply now</a>** (We respond within three days)